My Photography & Travel Guide to Talinn, Estonia

 St. Catherine’s Passage

-St Catherine’s Passage or Katariina käik is a little street hidden in the Old Town. it is right by the city walls.
+St Catherine’s Passage or Katariina käik is a little street hidden in the Old Town.
+It is right by the city walls.

 Tallinn City Walls